patriciajeanperez/liferay-docs/discover/portal/articles/110-collaboration/01-managing-documents-and-media/01-publishing-files/08-sharing-files.markdown

     ![Figure 2: The Notifications app contains the notifications that are sent when a user shares a file with you.](../../../../images/sharing-notifications.png)

-3.  **The Shared With Me app:** This app lists all the files that other users shared with you.
+3.  **The Shared Assets app:** This app lists all the files that other users shared with you, and those files shared by you as well.
 Access this app by navigating to *Menu* (![Product Menu](../../../../images/icon-menu.png)) &rarr; *My Account* &rarr; *Shared With Me*.
 Each file has an Actions button (![Actions](../../../../images/icon-actions.png))